cjripple/DH110-SEM1F/assignment05/README.md

 ## Protoype User Feedback

 The user's feedback was good, and probably something I would have caught if I took a closer look myself.
 Please see below for more details.
+Having a fresh set of eyes on this project helped me realize where I fell short.

 #### Tip #1 - Consistency of Positioning with the Back Buttons for the Chat and Search Solution